-As I am sure many of you have heard (and if you have not, then I am jealous you have been hiding under a rock, curled up and well rested), last week Mr. Banksy managed to pull a new one on us.
+As I am sure many of you have heard (and if you have not, then I am jealous that you have been hiding under a rock, curled up and well-rested), last week Mr. Banksy managed to pull a new one on us.

 Shortly after the hammer came down on the item for the final bidding of $1.2 millions dollars, the canvas of “Girl With Balloon” by famous anonymous artist, Banksy, began to pass through a shredder installed in the frame.
 The alarms went off, the staff took away the painting in panic and now a week later, the painting’s value raises another million dollars and the woman who bid on the painting decided to keep it, half shredded and all.

-As for me, Banksy is and will always been one of the most important artist in the history of art.
+As for me, Banksy is and always will be one of the most important artists in the history of art.

 Indeed, Banksy seems to be mounting his own revolution against the social politics of the world.
 But even though politics and activism are frequently referenced by artists (both little-known and famous), the immediacy and accessibility of Banksy’s politically-inspired work makes it especially potent.
 “All art is political in some way, but Banksy always has that quick response,” Rachel Campbell Johnston, the London Times art critic, told The Daily Beast.
 “It’s prominent because it’s in the moment and visible to the public.
 He uses art as a weapon.
 I think many artists use politics in order to get into galleries, whereas Banksy does the opposite.”

 While some art critics think Banksy’s art is too obvious, others think his on-the-nose political one-liners are genius.
 It is very sharp, almost like a political cartoonist joke that you find in newspaper columns with a punchline.